 Tethering a 3G or 4G phone means connecting the phone to another device so that the device can use the phone's internet connection to get online.
 This can be achieved by using a USB connection, and have the phone act as a replacement for a regular modem or router.

 Tethering can also be achieved using a wireless Wi-Fi connection or Bluetooth, depending on the connectivity specifications of the equipment that is to be used.
 Generally, if a device supports Wi-Fi you'll also be able to tether your phone to it wirelessly.

 A smartphone makes for an ideal candidate for tethering.
 Modern smartphones have great connectivity capabilities, making them very capable replacements for regular modems and helping people to get more out of their contracts.

-Tap it and you should be presented with a list of tethering options- Wi-Fi, USB or Bluetooth.
-Pick the one you want to use, which in most cases will be Wi-Fi, then you just choose a network name and password and simply connect to that network from the device that you want to tether it to.
+Once found, tap it and you should be presented with a list of tethering options - Wi-Fi, USB or Bluetooth.
+Pick the one you want to use, which in most cases will be Wi-Fi (though may be called ‘Mobile hotspot’), then you just choose a network name and password and simply connect to that network from the device that you want to tether it to.

 USB and Bluetooth tethering are just as simple, in fact USB tethering works with one tap once you’ve connected the two devices, while Bluetooth tethering works like any other Bluetooth connection and requires you to follow some simple instructions to pair the devices.

 To tether an iPhone you’ll need an iPhone 3G or later, then head to ‘Settings’, ‘General’, ‘Network’, select ‘Personal Hotspot’ and activate it.
 After that you have the same Wi-Fi, Bluetooth or USB options as on Android and the setup process is the same.